 - May Help Reduce Skin Wrinkles

-In studies, treatments using AHAs were found to help increase collagen production in the skin.
+Studies have shown that treatments using AHAs were found to help increase collagen production in the skin (4).

-Collagen is present under the skin and is responsible for keeping the skin firm and smooth.
+Collagen is present in the second layer of the skin and is responsible for keeping the skin firm and smooth.
 While aging reduces the production of collagen over time, citric acid may stimulate collagen production and help fade wrinkles and fine lines.

 - Is Rich In Antioxidant Properties